PurdueRCAC/AnvilOps/backend/README.md

 For access control, AnvilOps can integrate with the Rancher API.
 If you are not using Rancher, leave the following values unset.

 In development, set the environment variable `RANCHER_API_BASE` to the Rancher v3 API base URL (e.g. https://composable.anvil.rcac.purdue.edu/v3).
 In production, set the `api-base` key of the `rancher-config` secret instead.
+Also provide a non-cluster scoped token (base64-encoded) for the AnvilOps service user's account, under the `RANCHER_TOKEN` environment variable or the `api-token` key of `rancher-config`.

 If you would like to make a sandbox project available to users, set the environment variable `SANDBOX_ID` to its project ID.
 In production, set the the `sandbox-id` key of the `rancher-config` secret.